Computer Science (CS)

 CS 1181 Computer Science and Programming I: 3 semester hours.

 Problem solving methods and algorithm development with an emphasis on programming style.
 Secure software design/coding concepts for resilient software.
-Equivalent to INFO 1181.
+Taught in C++.
 Satisfies Objective 7 of the General Education Requirements.
-PRE-or-COREQ: MATH 1143 or MATH 1147.
+PREREQ: MATH 1143 or MATH 1144 or MATH 1147.
 F, S

 CS 1187 Applied Discrete Structures: 3 semester hours.